 Because all the edges on this tool are squared, there are no sharp edges to gouge the plastic surface.
 If you pull the tool across the surface rather than push it like a chisel, you'll achieve an effective scraping effect that will get better with experience.
 Not only is it effective with mold lines, flash, and other issues in plastic, it works effectively on resin, and puttied surfaces as well.

 I have found four tools in the Alec series (so far), the R-Boko which is an outstanding solution for rounded surfaces, the R-V6 (shown above) which makes clean-up of ejector pin marks and the insides of round parts easy, the F-V6 for working around flat surfaces (especially confined spaces), and the Lagia, which has a combination of these features.
 We'll examine these other tools soon.

-You can find the R-V6 with free shipping (within the US) at HobbyZone USA here!
+You can find the R-V6 (within the US) at HobbyZone USA here!

 My thanks to HobbyZone USA for this review sample.